-The decrease in restricted assets and increase in capital assets was primarily due to capital asset additions less amounts conveyed to other governmental entities in the current year.
+The decrease in restricted assets and decrease in capital assets was primarily due to capital asset additions less amounts conveyed to other governmental entities in the current year.

-The increase in current liabilities was primarily the result of the increase in contracts and retainage payable.
+The decrease in current liabilities was primarily the result of the decrease in contracts and retainage payable.

-The increase in non-current liabilities was primarily the result of the issuance of a bond anticipation note in the current year.
+The increase in non-current liabilities was primarily the result of the additional borrowings on a bond anticipation note in the current year.